ManageEngine® Applications Manager

 By default, EJB and Servlet Data Collection are disabled.You can enable Data Collection for EJB and Servlet by selecting the Weblogic server from Disable list box and move it to the Enable listbox and save the configuration.

 Using this option, You can Enable or Disable data collection for Scheduled jobs and Database backup.

 Using this option, you can enable or disable data collection for database tables, to takes place Once in a Day.

 By default, the data collection takes place for every polling.

 You can Enable/Disable datacollection for Database Tables by selecting the "Collect Database tables information once in Day" checkbox and save the configuration.

 Using this option, you can choose different SNMP versions(v1/v2c) to monitor the SNMP devices/ Servers in SNMP mode.

-Checking the first opiton, will allow you to log the responses of the HTTP(s) URLs or HTTP(s) Sequences in \working\Debug-Info\URL Directory.
+Enable logging of Responses for the Http(s) Urls and Http(s)-Url Sequences monitoring in Applications Manager - Enabling this option allows you to log the responses of the HTTP(s) URLs or HTTP(s) Sequences in \working\Debug-Info\URL Directory.

-Enabling the second option, will send the alarms along with the link to the responses of the HTTP(s) URLs Sequences we are logging.
-The response will be send whenever the availability of the HTTP(s) URLs goes down.
+Send Responses of the Http(s) Urls and Http(s)-Url Sequences along with configured alarms when the availability is down - This option allows Applications Manager to send the alarms along with the link to the responses of the HTTP(s) URLs Sequences that you have logged.
+This response will be send whenever the availability of the HTTP(s) URLs goes down.